paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 2003—Subsec. (b).
 Pub.
 L. 108–7 reenacted heading without change and amended text generally.
 Prior to amendment, text read as follows: “There is an Inspector General, who shall be appointed as provided in section 3(a) of the Inspector General Act of 1978.”

-#### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282
-Sections 2 and 44 of title 14 redesignated sections 102 and 302, respectively, of title 14 by Pub.
-L. 115–282, title I, §§ 103(b), 104(b), Dec.
-4, 2018, 132 Stat.
-4195, 4196, and references to sections 2 and 44 of title 14 deemed to refer to such redesignated sections, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 #### Change of Name
 Any reference to the Administrator of the Federal Emergency Management Agency in title VI of Pub.
 L. 109–295 or an amendment by title VI to be considered to refer and apply to the Director of the Federal Emergency Management Agency until Mar.
 31, 2007, see section 612(f)(2) of Pub.
 L. 109–295, set out as a note under [section 313 of this title](./chapter-001-homeland-security-organization.md#section-313).

 #### Effective Date of 2012 Amendment
 Pub.
 L. 112–166, § 6(a), Aug.
 10, 2012, 126 Stat.
 1295, provided that: “The amendments made by section 2 [see Tables for classification] shall take effect 60 days after the date of enactment of this Act [Aug.
 10, 2012] and apply to appointments made on and after that effective date, including any nomination pending in the Senate on that date.”

-#### Under Secretary Responsible for Overseeing Critical Infrastructure Protection, Cybersecurity and Related Programs Authorized to Serve as Director of Cybersecurity and Infrastructure Security
+#### Under Secretary Responsible for Overseeing Critical Infrastructure Protection, Cybersecurity and Related Programs Authorized To Serve as Director of Cybersecurity and Infrastructure Security
 For authorization of individual serving as Under Secretary responsible for overseeing critical infrastructure protection, cybersecurity and related programs on the day before Nov.
-16, 2018, to continue to serve as Director of Cybersecurity and Infrastructure Security on and after such date, see section § 2(b)(1) of Pub.
+16, 2018, to continue to serve as Director of Cybersecurity and Infrastructure Security on and after such date, see section 2(b)(1) of Pub.
 L. 115–278, Nov.
 16, 2018, 132 Stat.
 4175, set out as a note under [section 652 of this title](./chapter-001-homeland-security-organization.md#section-652).

 <a id="section-122"></a>